 There’s also fallout from dismantling the mob that’s hard to quantify.
-A nontrivial number of henchmen, goons, and thugs will be out of the street if Batman gets his way.
+A nontrivial number of henchmen, goons, and thugs will be out of work if Batman gets his way.
 These people will have a hard time transitioning to the legitimate economy which systematically practices de jure discrimination against anyone with a criminal record.

 But at the same time, the removing the presence of the mob in Gotham lowers costs of doing business for everyone else.
 If the Taco Bell franchise has to pay protection, it can’t hire a guy to keep the drive-through open on weekends.
 All told, the mob is probably a net negative for the local economy.

 Okay, so burning a few billion dollars isn’t enough to cause serious monetary damage.
 In fact, it pales in comparison to the non-monetary effects of the Joker’s campaign.
 Terrorism hurts growth in 2 ways, says the IMF .